aldojs/aldo/README.md

 > We can define routes before or after the final handler, it won't create any issue, since the routes are only compiled during the application launch.

 Unlike the other web frameworks, each `handler` takes only **one** argument: the **`context`**.
 This object holds everything you need to handle the incoming HTTP request.
-Handlers may return *void* or a promise for asynchronous functions.
+Handlers may return *void* or a promise for asynchronous operations.

 So, when the current handler finished its job, the *context* object is passed automatically to the next handler, and so on, till the final handler which terminates and ends the response.
+To break the chain, throw an error, to get the first error handler called instead of the next middleware.

 ```ts
 // Handler function signature